hraftery/prism-chamfer/README.md

 > The missing chamfer tool for OpenSCAD

 Add chamfers to your OpenSCAD models.
-Any edge you can model as part of a prism you can chamfer easily.
-Any edge you can't, you can probably still chamfer, but it might get awkward.
+Any edge you can model as part of a prism, you can chamfer easily.
+Any edge you can't, might be a bit harder.

 ![demo](media/demo.png)

 ## What?

 This is a library for use in [OpenSCAD](https://openscad.org/index.html).
 It makes it easy to chamfer edges of a prism.
 A chamfer, also called a bevel, is a smooth slope that cuts off a 90° edge.
 A prism is a 3D body with a continuous cross-section.
 In OpenSCAD you create prisms by applying a `linear_extrude` to a `polygon`.
-Although OpenSCAD allows others ways to form solids, this pattern of drawing a 2D shape (a polygon) and "extruding" it is the predominant 3D modelling technique in many popular 3D CAD tools.
+Although OpenSCAD provides other ways to form solids, this technique of drawing a 2D shape (a polygon) and "extruding" it is  common in many 3D CAD tools.

-So for the price of modelling your designs in the common "extrude a sketch" fashion, you get the ability to chamfer any combination of the resulting edges.
+So for the price of modelling your designs in the "extrude a sketch" fashion, you get the ability to chamfer any combination of the resulting edges.
 More importantly, you can do so without concerning yourself with the geometric details of the edges - you just need the points of your polygon.

 ## Gallery